Forensic Procedures used and permitted in South Australia

 A Police Officer may make an Application for an order authorising a forensic procedure to be carried out on you.
 If an Application is made, there is to be a hearing and an order handed down by a Senior Police Officer.
 Importantly, the Application must be drafted in accordance with the requirements of law.
 If the Application does not adhere to these requirements, the Application may be void.

-If an Application has been made against you, it is highly recommended that you contact a lawyer immediately and ask to be represented.
-A good lawyer may be able to challenge the Application and avoid you having to undergo a forensic procedure.
+If an Application has been made against you, it is highly recommended that you contact the best family lawyers Adelaide immediately and ask to be represented.
+The good lawyers Mount Barker may be able to challenge the Application and avoid you having to undergo a forensic procedure.

 Nevertheless, for a forensic procedure to be carried out on you, the Senior Police Officer must be satisfied of the following thresholds:

 - there are reasonable grounds to suspect that you have committed a serious offence; and

 - there are reasonable grounds to suspect that the forensic procedurecould produce material of value to the investigation of the offence; and